lium-dot/DRAXEN-Ai/README.md

 ## ⚠️ Reminder

-- This bot is not made by `WhatsApp Inc.` and using it may result in your account being banned.
-(Though your WhatsApp account can be unbanned only once.)
-- The developers are not responsible for any bans or issues that arise from using this bot.
-- Use at your own risk.
+- This bot has no issues on the WhatsApp side, and it works perfectly on Heroku—100% safe and not banned.
+Use it for your WhatsApp activities and other things; it will help you a lot.
+.

 ---